How Much Electricity a 500 watt heater Uses (+Tips to Conserve Energy)?

 Hourly energy costs

-A 500 watt heater costs up to about 6 US cents to run per hour.
+A 500-watt heater costs up to about 6 US cents to run per hour (0.5 units an hour).

 Hourly energy costs are calculated as follows: